The Best Black Friday/Cyber Monday Mattress Deals | Digital Trends

 Eight Sleep

-Eager to get your Black Friday shopping done with already?
-Eight Sleep is making it easy by offering $100 off its smart mattresses from now up to Thanksgiving (November 22), plus a $25 Amazon gift card.
+Eager to get your Cyber Monday shopping done with already?
+Eight Sleep is making it easy by offering $100 off its smart mattresses from now up to Thanksgiving (November 22), plus a free Amazon Echo Dot.
 If you can wait until November 22, though, you can upgrade that Amazon gift card to a free Amazon Echo Dot.
-That deal is available over the Black Friday weekend, until the end of Cyber Monday.

 Leesa